Monumental propaganda: Construction

-Noted sculptors from all-over Russia, mainly from Moscow and Petrográd (present-day St. Petersburg) were engaged in the task of designing monuments.
+Noted sculptors from all-over Russia, mainly from Moscow and Petrograd (present-day Saint Petersburg) were engaged in the task of designing monuments.
 Thus a strong impetus was given for formation and progressive development of the Soviet school of sculpture.
 It is important to note that the state commission for monumental sculpture was determinative in shaping the mainstream tendencies of evolution of Soviet sculpture: the prevalence of urban monuments, the criterion of social significance as a thematic guideline, patriotism, subdued expression of emotions, heroic content, idealization and artistic brevity, excessive pathos at times, grandiosity of scale.

 Reception

-The memoirs of L. Shérwood, the oldest of Russian sculptors at that time, render the rising optimism about "the plan" among sculptors: "… Not only was I delighted, but also amazed that despite the immense destitutions that we were experiencing at that time, the young Soviet State put forward a demand for sculpture, a demand which traditionally associated with wealthy individual clients or economically prosperous social organizations.
+The memoirs of Leonid Sherwood, the oldest of Russian sculptors at that time, render the rising optimism about "the plan" among sculptors: "… Not only was I delighted, but also amazed that despite the immense destitutions that we were experiencing at that time, the young Soviet State put forward a demand for sculpture, a demand which traditionally associated with wealthy individual clients or economically prosperous social organizations.
 Today, of course, it is clear for us that Lenin's plan of "monumental propaganda" was intrinsically connected with the cause of the cultural revolution brought about by the Great days of the October and aimed to "rebuild" people's consciousness".

 Demise

 In a situation of post-civil war economic crisis of the 1920s "the plan" lacked the necessary financial support and thus did not completely fulfill itself.
 Compromises often had to be made, such as the use of inexpensive materials, e.g. plaster and concrete, not fit best for public monuments.
-Striving to overcome these drawbacks Russian sculptors showed remarkable ingenuity: N. Andréyev added marble granules to concrete mixture, creating a convincing illusion of a high-quality stone.
+Striving to overcome these drawbacks Russian sculptors showed remarkable ingenuity: Nikolay Andreyev added marble granules to concrete mixture, creating a convincing illusion of a high-quality stone.
 Thus financial difficulties did not slow down the work on "monumental propaganda" plan.
 Lenin himself zealously worked to resolve the monetary issue for this cause because "monumental propaganda" was to implement what Lenin thought to be one of the most crucial aspects of the Revolution – the so-called "cultural revolution".
 In 1924 first bronze monuments were set up in Moscow after the October Revolution.

-The earliest monuments of "the plan" appeared on the streets and squares of Moscow and Petrográd (present-day St. Petersburg) in time for the first anniversary of the October Revolution on November 7, 1918.
+The earliest monuments of "the plan" appeared on the streets and squares of Moscow and Petrograd (present-day Saint Petersburg) in time for the first anniversary of the October Revolution on 7 November 1918.
 The most significant of these monuments was the obelisk dedicated to the First Soviet Constitution (several months later the obelisk was completed with the Statue of Liberty).
-From 1918–1921 in Moscow alone over 25 sculptural monuments were set up and more than 15 monuments were erected in Petrográd.
+From 1918–1921 in Moscow alone over 25 sculptural monuments were set up and more than 15 monuments were erected in Petrograd.